Mygod/ohbem/README.md

 # Optional dependencies:
 # if you want to use fetchPokemonData
 npm install --save axios
-# if you want to use cachingStrategy
+# if you want to use cachingStrategy other than cpuHeavy
 npm install --save lru-cache
 ```